product-gals/product-gals/README.md

 Focused on: PLG, activation/growth, or early-stage SaaS.
 Special interest will be taken in the travel or fitness space regardless of stage.

+Location preferences:
+Open to work with companies remotely and on site/hybrid (depending on needs and the role).

 [LinkedIn](https://www.linkedin.com/in/meagan-glenn/) • Email: meag.glenn@gmail.com